 A few days after Dad told me this improbable story, we viewed the special on the Cocoanut Grove fire together in our family den in Wellesley.
 We learned that Marty Sheridan made sure that when he returned from the war that he donated blood regularly until he had given back all that he had received while being treated at Mass General.
 The tragedy that he experienced was so galvanizing to him that Sheridan only wrote about it one more time after his surreal rendezvous with Howard Sotherden and the subsequent article that he composed on the Fremont.
 In an article he composed for The Boston Globe, which commemorated the 15th anniversary of the fire, Marty Sheridan wrote, “I shall never forget the screams and cries of the trapped, the crash and clatter of overturning tables and chairs, the smashing of dishes and glasses.”

 Both Howard Sotherden and Marty Sheridan outlived my father – who died in 1986 – by more than a decade.
-A few years after Marty Sheridan passed in 2004, his daughter, Meg, informed readers at a Cocoanut Grove website that her father and Howard Sotherden “stayed in touch for the rest of their lives.
+A few years after Marty Sheridan passed in 2004, his daughter, Meg, informed readers on a Cocoanut Grove website that her father and Howard Sotherden “stayed in touch for the rest of their lives.
 My father saw to it that he was given a medal for valor for his actions at the Cocoanut Grove that night.
 He pulled several victims out before he went back one last time and found Dad.”

 In the end, Marty Sheridan, who could have perished at 28 but instead died at 89, learned firsthand that when things are at our worst, people are usually at their best.